Four Sites that Impact Online Reputation

 Clearly, sites with anonymous or hidden profiles are not truly secret.
 Even though Google might not find a Tinder profile, an eager ex-employee, ex-girlfriend or disgruntled customer can easily uncover a hidden profile.

 What anonymous profiles do you have lingering online?
 Are you skeptical that people would go through so much trouble to find you?
 Consider this.
 Seventy-five percent of HR departments research candidates before hiring them.
 There are plenty of easy tips for researching their recruits.
-Here's just one blog entitled, "5 Social Media Hacks to Track Down More Information When Hiring."
-You don't have to be an IT genius, or even have hacker skills, to dig beyond Google.
+You don’t have to be an IT genius, or even have hacker skills, to dig beyond Google.

 We’d like to assume what we watch in the privacy of our own home is just that—private.
 Although few of us read through all our privacy policies, we do expect that when a company has one, our data is safe.
 However, that is not the case for two reasons: